Archeparchy of Kottayam

-The Knanaya Syro-Malabar Catholic Archeparchy of Kottayam is a metropolitan Archeparchy of the Syro-Malabar Catholic Church in India.
-The Archeparchy is exclusively for Knanaya faithful who are the descendants of Syriac Judeo-Christians (early East Syriac Christians) who migrated from South Mesopotamia to Kodungallur (Muziris) in South India in 345 AD.
+The Archeparchy of Kottayam is a Knanaya metropolitan archeparchy of the Syro-Malabar Catholic Church in India.
+The archeparchy is exclusively for Knanaya faithful who claim to be the descendants of Syriac Judeo-Christians (early East Syriac Christians) who migrated from South Mesopotamia to Kodungallur (Muziris) in South India in 4th century A.D.

-History of the Archeparchy
+History of the archeparchy

 Community formation

 Traditional belief is that St. Thomas, one of the 12 apostles of Jesus, had introduced Christianity in the Malabar coast in South India.
 His port of entry was Kodungalloor, formerly known as Muziris.
 Trade relations between the Middle East and the Malabar coast might have favored the arrival of St. Thomas to Kodungallur.
 The presence of Jews in the South West India from the 6th century B.C. also might have been another attraction for St. Thomas to arrive at Muziris so he could introduce Jesus and his teachings starting with the Jews here.

 Another Thomas, a rich and influential merchant from South Mesopotamia, had trade relations in the fourth century with the Malabar coast.
 He was a Christian from the Chaldean church.
 He made acquaintance with the local Christians in Kodungalloor, who were descendants of the Christian converts from St. Thomas, the Apostle.
 The Christian community at Kodungalloor sought the help of Merchant Thomas to get clergy to lead their church, as they were weakening because of the lack of clergy.

 Thomas reported the need of the Christians in Kodungalloor to his church leaders in South Mesopotamia.
 The Catholicos took the matter seriously.
 There is a tradition that Urha Yausef was inspired by God to support the Christians in the Malabar coast.
 The church authorities came up with the idea of sending a bishop and some clergy along with some families to migrate in Kodungalloor so the clergy also would feel comfortable in the foreign land.
 Thomas of Kynai, being influential, could get permission from Cheraman Perumal, the king of Kodungallur.
 The king might have welcomed the new migrants to keep better trade relations with the Middle East and to import the material and technical resources of the immigrants.
 The fertility and favorable conditions of Kodungalloor might have attracted the families in South Mesopotamia to migrate to the Malabar coast.